 Flying with Broken Ribs

 Fractured ribs are normally caused by a fall, a blow to the chest or severe coughing.
 Cracked ribs can't be easily splinted or supported, so they are left to heal naturally by themselves which may take around three to six weeks.
+You may still need to travel during this time.

 Follow these simple guidelines to help you prepare for your flight and get you ready for a smooth and trouble-free journey.